Daikon (white radish)

 Takuan (White radish pickles)

-As you might have known, some vegetables can be tasty pickles.
+As you might know, some vegetables can be tasty pickles.

 (In Japan, we say those pickles, Tukemono.
 If you are interested in it, click here!
 Japanese Pickles.)

-However, the pickles from the white radish are inseparable from the time for meals in Japan.
+However, the pickles from the white radish, Daikon, are inseparable from any traditional meals in Japan.
 So, it is always welcome with rice.

 How do they make it?
 First, they (makers) cut the leaf part of the radishes.
-Then, hang them under the sun for two weeks to dry them.
+Then, hang them in the sun for two weeks to dry them.

 After that, set them in the barrels with salt, sugar, and oryzae.
-The key to pickle well is weight.
-They always place a stone with the proper size on the barrel to press the radishes.
+The key to pickling well is weight.
+They always place a stone of the proper size on the barrel to press the radishes.
 It takes about two or three weeks to be ready.

 One more fact.
 The yellow color is from a flower.
 It is Gardenia.